ViktorJp/VPNMON-R2/README.md

 -------
 VPNMON-R2 is driven with commandline parameters.
 These are the available options:

-vpnmon-r2.sh -h (or vpnmon-r2.sh -help) -- displays a short overview of available commands vpnmon-r2.sh -log -- displays the contents of the VPNMON-R2 activity log in the NANO text editor vpnmon-r2.sh -config -- launches the configuration utility and saves your settings to a local config file vpnmon-r2.sh -update -- launches the script update utility to download the newest version vpnmon-r2.sh -uninstall -- launches the uninstall utility that removes VPNMON-R2 from your router vpnmon-r2.sh -screen -- launches VPNMON-R2 using the "screen" utility, and places it in -monitor mode vpnmon-r2.sh -monitor -- launches VPNMON-R2 in a normal operations mode, ready to monitor the health of your VPN connections
+* vpnmon-r2.sh -h (or vpnmon-r2.sh -help) -- displays a short overview of available commands
+* vpnmon-r2.sh -log -- displays the contents of the VPNMON-R2 activity log in the NANO text editor
+* vpnmon-r2.sh -config -- launches the configuration utility and saves your settings to a local config file
+* vpnmon-r2.sh -update -- launches the script update utility to download the newest version
+* vpnmon-r2.sh -install -- launches the installer utility to configure and add optional Entware components
+* vpnmon-r2.sh -uninstall -- launches the uninstall utility that removes VPNMON-R2 from your router
+* vpnmon-r2.sh -screen -- launches VPNMON-R2 using the "screen" utility, and places it in -monitor mode
+* vpnmon-r2.sh -monitor -- launches VPNMON-R2 in a normal operations mode, ready to monitor the health of your VPN connections

 Gotchas
 -------